 - Convert previous live events to evergreen events

-- Just-in-time webinars start right upon registration
+- Just-in-time online events start right upon registration

 - An advanced scheduling system that blocks out unavailable dates